mbrousil/brousil-science/content/authors/admin/_index.md

 - Researchers
 ---

-I'm a data scientist for the [WSU Decision Aid System](https://decisionaid.systems/).
-I organize and synthesize pest and climate data and use R to translate Integrated Pest Management (IPM) research into useful tools for decision makers in Washington State agriculture.
-I also develop new decision aid models and expand our IPM programs through research.
+I'm a lead data scientist in the [Radical Open Science Syndicate (ROSS)](https://rossyndicate.com/) where I oversee projects integrating open science techniques with large, open water quality and remote sensing datasets.
+I also specialize in using workflow management techniques to build reproducible workflows in R.

 In addition to this work I also enjoy [running workshops]({{< relref "/event/" >}}) and giving [instructional talks]({{< relref "/talk/" >}}) about reproducible research and R.

-Previously I was a data manager for the [Center for Environmental Research, Education and Outreach (CEREO)](cereo.wsu.edu/) and research assistant for the Hampton Lab at WSU.
-In those roles I worked on projects spanning the fields of limnology, ecology, entomology, and agriculture.
-I have a BA/BS in ecology and agriculture from The Evergreen State College and a MS in forestry sciences from California Polytechnic State University.
+Previously I was a data scientist for the [WSU Decision Aid System](https://decisionaid.systems/).
+In that role I organized and synthesized pest and climate data and used R to translate integrated pest management research into useful tools for decision makers in Washington State agriculture.
+Before that I worked on projects spanning the fields of limnology, ecology, entomology, and agriculture.